Difference Between Cranes and Herons

 What are Herons?

-Herons are long-legged wading birds with soft plumage and large wings belonging to the family Ardeidae and have a long neck that can be curved into an ‘S’ shape.
+Herons are long-legged wading birds with soft plumage and large wings belonging to the family Ardeidae and have long necks that can be curved into an ‘S’ shape.
 They are found on all continents except for Antarctica.

 These birds are partially migratory, mainly found in the lowlands, and are consorted with water and wetlands.
-They are carnivorous and feed on various live aquatic animals like fish, reptiles, amphibians, and aquatic insects.
+They are carnivorous and feed on live aquatic animals like fish, reptiles, amphibians, and insects.

 The parent herons bring food to the baby chicks, unlike the cranes.

-Their nesting pattern is colonial and they mainly perch on trees.
-They have a croaking call and lay 3 – 7 eggs at a time.
+Their nesting pattern is colonial, and they mainly perch on trees.
+They have a croaking call and lay 3 – 7 eggs simultaneously.

-Various types of herons include Grey heron, Agami heron, Boat-billed heron, Pacific Reef heron, and Goliath heron.
+Various types of herons include the Grey heron, Agami heron, Boat-billed heron, Pacific Reef Heron, and Goliath heron.

 gray bird flying over the sea